fyxc/AB-Testing-Project/README.md

 The unit of diversion is a cookie, although if the student enrolls in the free trial, they are tracked by user-id from that point forward.
 The same user-id cannot enroll in the free trial twice.
 For users that do not enroll, their user-id is not tracked in the experiment, even if they were signed in when they visited the course overview page.

+## Brief Summary¶
+Objectives: Reduce the number of students who were disappointed and had not paid because they could not study enough time should be reduced.
+At the same time, maintain the number of payments

+Method: add a pop-up message box to ask how much time they will spend

+Question: Whether this method make a significant difference